lap00zza/9anime-Companion-Wiki/MyAnimeList-Integration.md

 ### Well that does not sound very convincing.
 Anything else that I can do?
 Yup.
 You can verify your credentials when you are using the integration and remove your credentials when you are not.
 Oh and also since this is a open source project, feel free to verify the code as well 😄 .

-## LIABILITY
-I am not responsible for any accidental changes to your MAL.